mavnn/mavnn.github.com/source/_posts/2017-11-10-going-down-the-property-based-testing-rabbit-hole.markdown

 comments: true
 categories: [fsharp, fscheck]
 ---
-Image, if you will, a card game.
+Imagine, if you will, a card game.

 (Don't worry, there's code later.
 Lots of code.)